laurenallegra/game-project-scope-study/study.md

 Submit detailed answers to these in this file via a pull request.

-(wireframe pics are in adjacent tab) `./tic-tac-toe-wireframes.jpg`
+(wireframe pics are at following filepath) `./tic-tac-toe-wireframes.jpg`

 DATA STRUCTURE